10up/gutenberg-best-practices/reference/03-Blocks/block-extensions.md

 ## Why use Block Extensions?

 The ability to extend blocks is one of the superpowers of the editor.
-Essentially the entire [block supports](./block-supports.md) system is build using block extensions.
+Essentially the entire [block supports](./block-supports.md) system is built using block extensions.
 The concept is, that you can add custom attributes and editorial controls to one or more blocks at the same time.

 But it isn't just useful when you want to add one control to multiple blocks.
 It also comes in handy as a replacement for [block styles](./block-styles.md).
 As mentioned in that section the block styles api comes with big limitation that you cannot apply multiple styles at the same time and therefore cannot combine the effects they are having on the block.
 This is where being able to add your own settings to blocks comes in super handy.